AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/practitionerrole-withpractitionerident-1-intro.md

 #### Implementation guidance

-No additional guidance is suggested to support implementation of this profile for the expected usage scenarios of this implementation guide.
+No additional guidance is suggested to support implementation of this profile for the overarching usage scenarios this implementation guide is intended to support.

-This profile is referenced by [Event Summary](StructureDefinition-composition-es-1.html)
+This profile is referenced by [Event Summary](StructureDefinition-composition-es-1.html).